Bwindi Impenetrable National Park Gorilla Safari Uganda

 Never the less, irrespective of what time of the year you travel, we recommend that you park warm clothes and a rain jacket since the rain is unpredictable being a rainforest.

-Sadly there are about only 800 gorillas remaining in the world and Uganda has half of this population.
-In Bwindi you will only be allowed to track only the habituated groups and today there are 10 of these found in Bwindi.
+Sadly there are less than 1,006 gorillas remaining in the world and Uganda has half of this population.
+In Bwindi you will only be allowed to track only the habituated groups and today there are 14 of these found in Bwindi.
 Each habituated gorilla family can be visited by just 8 people at a time and only persons with trekking permits are allowed.
 Habituated – means that these gorillas are familiar to human presence.

-So enjoy our exciting Uganda Gorilla Safari for a memorable experience, and don’t forget to make your reservation with us early to ensure that we guarantee availability of a gorilla permit.
+So enjoy our exciting and most popular 3 Days Bwindi National Park Gorilla Tour for a memorable experience, and don’t forget to make your safari reservation with us early to ensure that we guarantee availability of a gorilla permit.

 The Batwa Cultural Experience